Spain Bike Tour Itinerary

 DAY FIVE | Exploration Day | Terrain: Intermediate | NH Collection León Plaza Mayor

 This is a non-biking exploration day.
 We start with a guided tour of Burgos culminating in a visit to its beautiful gothic cathedral.
-Then, after a transfer, we have an excellent tour of the Old Quarter of Leon.
-Leon was the Roman capital of northwest Spain and you will see remains of 4th-century Roman walls as you wander its ancient streets.
+We have lunch together.
+Then, after a transfer, we have an excellent tour of the Old Quarter of León.
+León was the Roman capital of northwest Spain and you will see remains of 4th-century Roman walls as you wander its ancient streets.
 You will also want to visit the Romanesque Basilica San Isadoro and Leon’s handsome 13th-century gothic cathedral, considered one of the most beautiful cathedrals in Spain.
-Dinner and overnight in Leon.
+Dinner and overnight in León.

 Today the architecture and cultural changes reflect the fact that we are moving out of the Rioja area into Galicia.
 Our ride first takes us to Ponferrada where we visit the Knights Templar castle and then to Villafranca del Bierzo.
-Here the town rises on narrow terraces above the plain until we reach beautiful Plaza Mayor and the romantic church of Santiago del Bierzo.
-We finish our biking in Villa Franca del Bierzo.
-Dinner in Villa Franca del Bierzo.
+Here the town rises on narrow terraces above the plain until we reach beautiful Plaza Mayor and the romantic church of Villafranca del Bierzo.
+We provide a transfer from the hotel to Cruz de Ferro.

-We start today with a ride to the top of O’Cebriero Pass – or the energetic may opt to ride the 8.5 mile uphill section – and there we will visit the Pilgrim’s Monument.
-From here it is all a delightful downhill to the Samos Monastery, a handsome 6th-century Benedictine church.
-Our ride then takes us through the beautiful Galician countryside guided on our route by the “mojones”, little roadside cairns or pillars that will mark our entire way from here all the way to Santiago.
+We start today with a ride to Las Herrerias.
+You have an option to van to the top of a climb.
+It’s steep following el Camino — but the energetic may opt to ride the 8.5 mile uphill section — and there we will visit the Pilgrim’s Monument.
+From here, enjoy a delightful downhill to the Samos Monastery, a handsome 6th-century Benedictine church.
+Our ride then takes us through the beautiful Galician countryside guided on our route by the “mojones,” little roadside cairns or pillars that will mark our entire way from here all the way to Santiago.
 Our day ends in the small bustling town of Sarria.
-You are on your own tonight for dinner.
+Dinner is together.
 Overnight in Sarria.

 Our last biking day leads us along a beautiful and historical route into Santiago de Compostela.
-Before our arrival we will do the Pilgrim’s ritual purification by washing ourselves (a bit) in the small stream that runs under the Lavatolla Bridge.
+Before our arrival, we will do the Pilgrim’s ritual purification by washing ourselves (a bit) in the small stream that runs under the Lavatolla Bridge.
 Shortly after this we will rise over the Monte de Gozo and start to get glimpses of the marvelous towers of Santiago de Compostela.
-Here we will take a superb tour of this beautiful town including historic Obratoria Plaza, the famous St. James Cathedral (erected on the site where St. James’ tomb was first discovered in 813 A.D.), the Romanesque Palace Gelmirez and the Casa Gotica Museum.
+Here we suggest a superb tour of this beautiful town — including historic Obratoria Plaza, the famous St. James Cathedral (erected on the site where St. James’ tomb was first discovered in 813 A.D.).
+Consider touring the cathedral rooftop.
+Plus, a visit to the the Romanesque Palace Gelmirez and the Casa Gotica Museum.
 Dinner and overnight in Santiago.

 DAY ELEVEN | Departure Day